meher-md/Robot_simulator_and_programmer/README.md

 Robot Arm Simulator is a web-based application for simulating robotic arms.
 It allows users to import and view 3D models of robotic arms in the URDF file format and interact with them using a 3D viewport.
 The simulator also includes a programming interface and a Basic Integrated Environment Modeller (BIEM).

-Here is a basic [website](https://aj-floater.github.io/) however, it doesn't include any server side programming.
-This means that the only functional part of it is the BIEM.
+Here is a hosted [website](https://aj-floater.github.io/) to demonstrate the program.
+However it doesn't include any server side programming, which means that the only functional part of it is the BIEM.

 ## Installation